kennethreitz/records/README.rst

 This library strives to make this workflow as simple as possible, while providing an elegant interface to work with your query results.

-*Database support includes Postgresql, MySQL, SQLite, Oracle, and MS-SQL (drivers not included).*
+*Database support includes Postgres, MySQL, SQLite, Oracle, and MS-SQL (drivers not included).*

 ☤ The Basics